bitbcybr/linuxlog_secmon/docs/opensuseleap16_auditdforwarding.md

 ### Notes & caveats
 - Ensure firewall on receiver allows TCP port 60 (or chosen port).
 - Verify audispd plugin path and service names on Leap 16 before editing.
+- Check for logrotate on the sender host, so that you are not running out of disk space (however default settings should be ok).

 ---